-This Anti-graft law will, likely, effect any business doing business with government, quasi-government agencies or educational institutes.
-Additionally, any companies engaging media consultants that actively engage with the media - may also find themselves on the wrong side of this law.
+This Anti-graft law will, likely, affect any business doing business with the government, quasi-government agencies, or educational institutes.
+Additionally, any companies engaging media consultants that actively engage with the media – may also find themselves on the wrong side of this law.

 Please get your Korean attorney to explain the law to you.
-Sanctions under the law are, in many cases, steep and because of recent changes at the Korean Immigration Services, sanctions can lead to the deportation of foreign executives that find themselves or their staff running foul of the law.
+Sanctions under the law are, in many cases, steep, and because of recent changes at the Korean Immigration Services, sanctions can lead to the deportation of foreign executives who find themselves or their staff running foul of the law.

 The law imposes a burden on any individual providing a gratuity over a certain mandated amount to any national or local government official, member of a quasi-government organization, media company and educational institutes (some exceptions exist).